sagnik26/Glassmorphism-generator/README.md

 [visit here](https://glassmorphism-design-generator.netlify.app/)

 ## Description
 Glassmorphism is a style which, as the name implies, uses properties of glass to enhance your designs.
 It gives a translucent or transparent look and feel to its elements.
 Glassmorphic elements and shapes work really well on vibrant, colorful backgrounds which accentuate the glass effect.
-The project developed is a web Tool which generates css code for diffrent styles of design.
+The project developed is a web Tool which generates css code for diffrent styles of Glassmorphism design.